RylanSchaeffer/rylanschaeffer.github.io/collections/_kernel_papers/wang_comp_graph_statistics_2011_fast_inference_in_dpmm.md

 ## Conceptual Notes

-- Problem: Enumerating & updating all possible partitions (hypothesized clusters) requires superexponential time and space
+- Problem: Enumerating & updating all possible partitions (hypothesized clusters) requires super-exponential time and space
 - Idea: if each observation is assigned to one cluster, then the previous customers' table assignments are known exactly
   - For each observation  $$x_n$$, set cluster assignment to the MAP value